PU2REO/Si5351ArduinoLite/README.md

 A Brief Word about the Si5351 Architecture
 ------------------------------------------
-The Si5351 consists of two main stages: two PLLs which are locked to the reference oscillator (a 25/27 MHz crystal) and which can be set from 600 to 900 MHz, and the output (multisynth) clocks which are locked to a PLL of choice and can be set from 500 kHz to 200 MHz (per the datasheet, although it does seem to be possible to set an output up to 225 MHz).
+The Si5351 10 MSOP consists of two main stages: two PLLs which are locked to the reference oscillator (a 25/27 MHz crystal) and which can be set from 600 to 900 MHz, and the output (multisynth) clocks which are locked to a PLL of choice and can be set from 500 kHz to 200 MHz (per the datasheet, although it does seem to be possible to set an output up to 225 MHz).

-The B variant has an additional VCXO stage with control voltage pin which can be used as a reference synth for a clock output (PLLB must be used as the source for any VCXO output clock).

-The C variant is able to take a reference clock input from 10 to 100 MHz separate from the standard crystal reference.
-If using this reference input, be sure to initialize the library with the correct frequency.

 This library makes PLL assignments based on ease of use.
 They can be changed manually if needed, although that can introduce complications (see _Manually Selecting a PLL Frequency_ below).